Best Golf Drivers For Distance

 A: Measuring a golf club length and the shaft length can be done using a measuring stick or tape measure.
 To do so, place the golf club into a playing position and measure the length from the end of the grip, butt end, to the middle of the club face.
 This length is the total length of that golf club.
 The shaft length can be found by measuring the length from the butt end of the grip to the hosel connection.
 It is important to measure your shaft and adjust to be able to have better swing speeds, ball speeds and maximum distance.

 Q: Driver vs Fairway Woods: What is the Difference?

 A: Drivers and fairway woods can look similar and carry similar branding.
 The largest difference between the two is the construction of the head shape and the sole of each club.
 Drivers are designed to strike a golf ball from a tee.
-This means the club face is deeper top-to-bottom and less versatile from the ground.
+This means the club face is deeper top-to-bottom and less versatile from the ground so you will have larger sweet spot.
 Conversely, fairway woods are built to hit the golf ball from a short tee or the ground.
 The shape of the fairway woods’ sole is crafted to glide through turf and rough to help players hit the golf ball more easily from across the golf course.
 While these golf clubs may feature similar lofts, your results may be better or worse with different models depending on your swing.

 Q: What is an Adjustable Driver, and Does it Really Matter?

 A: Adjustable drivers offer golfers and club builders more options to give you your ideal golf club.
 Hosels settings can be altered to give one club head several different lofts and face angle settings.
 This differences can have a radical effect on launch angle, start direction, and shot shapes.
 Adjustable drivers improve swing speeds, they can adjust the center of gravity so you can fix your spin.
 Best drivers for sure have adjustable performance.